 Why is EU action needed?
 Patients' empowerment and deployment of telemedicine services are key to ensuring the sustainability of healthcare systems

 Healthy and active lives are associated to well informed, educated and pro-active patients and citizens.
-The strategy of patient empowerment includes increased patients' access to their healthcare data increases empowerment, participation and responsibility, makes relationships with healthcare services more effective and enables mobility.
+The strategy of patient empowerment includes increased patients' access to their healthcare data, participation and responsibility, in order to render their interactions with healthcare services more effective while increasing their mobility.
 As active players, patients gain in autonomy, quality and safety of care, and can improve their lifestyles.

 Everybody will benefit

 Citizens: have access to safer and better care with greater choice and new online services resulting in a improved quality of life, better continuity of care and increased accessibility to health systems.

 What has the Commission done so far?

-Used the large scale pilots "Renewing Health" and Thematic Network "MOMENTUM" to raise awareness of telemedicine benefits
+- Used the large scale pilots "Renewing Health" and the Thematic Network "MOMENTUM" to raise awareness of telemedicine benefits

 What will the Commission do next?

-Launch a call under the 2013 Work Programme to implement widespread, real-life solutions for the treatment of mental disorders based on innovative telehealth services; clinical practice guideline for health professionals; supporting deployment of integrated care; supporting public procurement for innovative solutions (PPI) in eHealth, active and healthy ageing and assisted living
+- Launch a call under the 2013 Competitiveness Innovation Programme to implement widespread, real-life solutions for the treatment of mental disorders based on innovative telehealth services; clinical practice guideline for health professionals; supporting deployment of integrated care; supporting public procurement for innovative solutions (PPI) in eHealth, active and healthy ageing and assisted living